dharmateja03/Java-Snake-Game/README.md

-# Java-Snake-Game
+## Java-Snake-Game
-A Classic retro Snake Game in Java
+A Classic retro Snake Game in Java is an excellent way to understand the fundamentals of Java programming, including graphical user interface (GUI) elements, handling keyboard events, and basic game logic.
+This detailed guide will walk you through building your version of the Snake game, featuring step-by-step instructions, code snippets, and explanations to ensure you grasp the concepts involved.